|Stephen Barris, ILGA|

 The ILGA World Conference is the highest decision-making body of ILGA regarding legislation, approval of new members and internal and external organisation.
 Each member organisation expresses its opinions and concerns and has the right to vote on conference matters.

-The current Board of ILGA was elected in Stockholm, Sweden during the previous ILGA World Conference in December 2012, except for the African representatives elected at the ILGA Africa conference in Johannesburg in May 2007 and backed by an interim board elected in Stockholm, the Latin American representatives elected in Curitiba at the latest ILGA Latin America and Caribbean Conference in January 2010, the Asian representatives, elected at the ILGA Asian Conference in Chiang Mai (Thailand) in January 2008 (no elections took place in Surabaya - 2010), and the European representatives elected in Dublin, Ireland during ILGA Europe annual conference in October 2012.
+The current Board of ILGA was elected in Stockholm, Sweden during the previous ILGA World Conference in December 2012, except for the African representatives elected at the ILGA Africa conference in Johannesburg in May 2007 and backed by an interim board elected in Stockholm, the Latin American representatives elected in Curitiba at the latest ILGA Latin America and Caribbean Conference in January 2010, the Asian representatives, elected at the ILGA Asia Conference in Bangkok (Thailand) in March 2013, and the European representatives elected in Dublin, Ireland during ILGA Europe annual conference in October 2012.

 Minority Women in Action (Kenya), was elected as Women’s Secretariat.
 United and Strong (St Lucia) was elected as its alternate.